RJEGR/Cancer_sete_T_assembly/compile_trimmomatic.md

 5.1) gff compare

 Gffcompare can be used to evaluate and compare the accuracy of transcript assemblers - in terms of their structural correctness (exon/intron coordinates).
 This assessment can even be performed in case of more generic "transcript discovery" programs like gene finders.
-The best way to do this would be to use a simulated data set (where the "reference annotation" is also the set of the expressed transcripts being simulated), but for well annotated reference genomes (human, mouse etc.), gffcompare can be used to evaluate and compare the general accuracy of isoform discovery programs on a real data set, using just the known (reference) annotation of that genome ([cite](http://ccb.jhu.edu/software/stringtie/gff.shtml#gffread))
+The best way to do this would be to use a simulated data set (where the "reference annotation" is also the set of the expressed transcripts being simulated), but for well annotated reference genomes (human, mouse etc.), gffcompare can be used to evaluate and compare the general accuracy of isoform discovery programs on a real data set, using just the known (reference) annotation of that genome ([cite](http://ccb.jhu.edu/software/stringtie/gff.shtml#gffread)).
+Assume the StringTie's output is in `transcript.gtf`, while the reference annotation would be in a file called `Homo_sapiens.GRCh38.84.gtf`, the gffcompare commands would be: